 TRAVEL INSURANCE FOR THE UNITED ARAB EMIRATES.

-You should never travel without a travel insurance that can cover you for medical treatments when you are abroad.
+You should never travel without travel insurance that can cover you for medical treatments when you are abroad.

 There are many travel insurance companies that offer annual multi-trips plans or just single trip travel plans.